y-a-v-a/node-gd/README.md

 #### gd.Image#getTransparent()
 #### gd.Image#colorDeallocate(color)
 #### gd.Image#colorTransparent(color)
+Specifies a color index (if a palette image) or an RGB color (if a truecolor image) which should be considered 100% transparent.
+For truecolor images, this is ignored if an alpha channel is being saved.
+Use `gd.Image#saveAlpha(0)` to turn off the saving of a full alpha channel in a truecolor image.
 ### Effects
 #### gd.Image#toGrayscale()
 Remove all color from an image and create a grayscaled image.
 Only available from libgd2 version 2.1.x.